-With each new generation of Porsche’s Turbo, engineers continuously produce more power after a few years of development.
-If an "S" is an addictive model within the lineup as it offers a few key differences from the standard Turbo.
+With each new generation, engineers continuously produce more power after a few years of development.
+If an "S" is an addictive model within the lineup as it offers a few key differences from the standard car.

 Turbocharging technology was advancing at a fast pace at the turn of the century.
 In 2002, Porsche released the X50 upgrade for the S. Larger turbochargers and a revised computer boosted horsepower from 415 to 450.
-Power was combined with carbon ceramic brakes, a six-disc CD changer and machined face gauges to become the 2005 911 Turbo S. Only 1,500 cars were produced as the final examples of the 996 generation.
+Power was combined with carbon ceramic brakes, a six-disc CD changer, and machined face gauges to become the 2005 model.
+Only 1,500 cars were produced as the final examples of the 996 generation.
 The most significant benefit of the enhancements was 457 lb-ft of torque from 3,500 rpm to 5,000.
-This allowed for quarter-mile times in the mid to low 13 second range while competitors struggled to break into the 14s.
+This allowed for quarter-mile times in the mid to low 13-second range while competitors struggled to break into the 14s.

-The ultimate Turbo S is the Turbo S Cabriolet.
+The ultimate sports car is the S Cabriolet.
 With a powered folding soft top, it is the flagship 911 convertible.
 The current body style represents state-of-the-art German motoring, with the S in at an MSRP of $188,100 for the coupe and $200,400 for the convertible.

 - Price: $188,100

 - Top Speed: 205 mph